Welcome to Ivywild and our WSS-loving world! Last update: March, 1, 2017

 Above: "Finley", Ivywild's Crimson Captivation - isn't he a "Salty dog of Maine"!?

-Above: Laci (Left) and her daughter Ivy (Right) swimming in Ivy's pond in Pine Plains, NY
+Above: Laci (Left) and her daughter Ivy Jr. (Right) swimming in a pond in Pine Plains, NY

 Welcome to Ivywild Welsh Springer Spaniels!
 We are proud to share our dogs, history, breeding philosophy, and information about Welsh Springer Spaniels in general.
 My first Welsh Springer Spaniel came into my life in 1982.
 I have loved them ever since!
 The Welsh Springer Spaniel is a wonderful, loving companion, and can make a forever friend.
 They truly want to be part of the family!
 We think they are pretty special. - Faye